IT008-2025-Nhom20/ImageAutomate/docs/design/PluginSystem.md

 ### 5.4.
 Unloading (Soft & Hard)

-Unloading is a sensitive operation due to the lack of forced memory access revocation in managed code.
+Unloading is an operation sensitive to memory management.

 1.  **Soft Unload (`TryUnloadPlugin`):**
     *   **Protocol:** Checks `ActiveInstanceCount`.
 If > 0, it queries instances implementing `IPluginUnloadable.OnUnloadRequested()`.